JLCD ©

 MEDICINES TO STUDENTS

-Under certain circumstances, when it is necessary for a student to take medicine during school hours, the District will cooperate with the family physician and the parents if the following requirements are met:
+When it is necessary for a student to take medicine during school hours, the District will cooperate with the health care practitioner and the parents if the following requirements are met:

-A. There must be a written order from the physician stating the name of the medicine, the dosage, and the time it is to be given.
+A. There must be a written order from the prescribing health care practitioner stating the name of the medicine, the dosage, and the time it is to be given.

-B. There must be written permission from the parent to allow the school or the student to administer the medicine.
-Appropriate forms are available from the school office.
+B. There must be written permission from the parent, or written authorization from the student if eighteen (18) years old, to allow the school or the student to administer the medicine.
+See JLCD-EA.

 C. The medicine must come to the school office in the prescription container or, if it is over-the-counter medication, in the original container with all warnings and directions intact.